About Paul T. Lyons

 Active Case

-Instagram Lawsuit: People are filing Instagram lawsuits, alleging harms from addiction
+Instagram Lawsuits: People are filing Instagram lawsuits, alleging harms from addiction

 other mental health issues.
 Plaintiffs claim the platform is designed to maximize use at the cost of young people's well-being.